Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 Do I need an astrological consultation before wearing a Rudraksha bracelet?
 For a 5 Mukhi bracelet, no — it is universally safe and requires no chart analysis.
 For other specific Mukhis (3, 4, 6, 7, 9), an astrological consultation helps you choose the Mukhi that best addresses your chart's specific planetary situation, but it is not strictly required.
 Rudraksha harmonises rather than amplifies, so even if you wear a Mukhi that does not directly correspond to a weak planet in your chart, it will not cause harm.
 It simply may not be the optimal choice.
 For comprehensive chart-based prescription, consult a qualified Jyotish practitioner or use Naksham's Vedic astrology tools.

 Can women wear Rudraksha bracelets?
 Absolutely.
-The Shiva Purana explicitly states that Rudraksha is for all — man, woman, and child, without exception.
+None of the classical texts limits Rudraksha by gender, and tradition holds it is for all, man, woman, and child.
 The misconception that women should not wear Rudraksha has no scriptural basis.
 Women across India have worn Rudraksha for centuries.
-The only consideration is sizing and aesthetic preference, not spiritual eligibility.
+The only thing to weigh is sizing and look, not spiritual eligibility.

 How long does it take for a Rudraksha bracelet to show effects?
 Most practitioners report feeling a subtle shift within the first 7 to 21 days — typically experienced as increased calmness, improved focus, or a general sense of protection and stability.
 More pronounced effects related to specific Graha issues (such as easing of Sade Sati symptoms with a 7 Mukhi, or improved academic performance with a 4 Mukhi) tend to manifest over 40 to 90 days of continuous wear.
 The key is consistency — wear the bracelet continuously and support it with the corresponding Graha's mantra if possible.